FioChuck/airflow-workflow/README.md

     ```

     - Navigate to the `projects/composer-dev` directory.
-    - Install the CLI tool:
+    - Install the CLI tool using pip:

     ```bash
     pip install .